louparker/random-music-quiz/README.md

 - [Tablet](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/tablet/balsamiq/tab-bal-game.png)
 - [Mobile](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/mobile/balsamiq/game.png)

 This page starts with a Heads up display (HUD) which is familiar in most games, it is where all information to do with the ongoing status of the game is displayed.
-For this game specifically, score, time left and an exit button is included in the HUD.
-This is then followed by the question in the middle of the page, this is a good spot considering the priority of the current question, it is one of the first places the eyes will look.
+For this game specifically, score, time left (not shown as added later) and an exit button is included in the HUD.
+This is then followed by the question in the middle of the page, this is a good spot considering it is the first priority of the page and it is one of the first places the eyes will look.
 After this, there are the answer option buttons.

 #### GAMEOVER PAGE